 Often referred to as a dupe for the more expensive SK-II Facial Treatment Essence, the Missha First Treatment Essence (Intensive Moist) is around a third of the cost.
 I can’t justify spending over AUD$200 on a first treatment essence so have never tried the SK-II (and unless it is gifted, I don’t anticipate I ever will).
 There are plenty of published comparisons available online if you’re interested.

-As mentioned earlier, I used this FTE for a few months and then put it aside to get the full impact of other toners I was testing.
+I used this FTE for a few months and then put it aside to get the full impact of toners I was testing.
 I have to admit, I didn’t miss it.
 Due to its cult status however, I really wanted to love it, so I revisited it and have been using it regularly, twice daily for the last couple of months.
 Initially, I just wanted to experience that brightening that everyone raves about, but unfortunately, saw none of this.
 Other than a little hydration, I really can’t say I observed much else.
-It is difficult to assess whether my following products are more effective because of this preceding layer.
+It’s difficult to assess whether my following products are more effective because of this preceding layer.
 I didn’t feel that my skin was smoother for using it either.
 At a recommended retail price of over AUD$60.00, I failed to see the value for money.

 When reflecting back at the product claim which is to prepare skin for the rest of the routine and to provide hydration, the Missha FTE does deliver.
 The Missha website indicates for whom this product is recommended: chronically dry skin, temperamental skin, dull complexion and those seeking a clearer and cleaner complexion and more moisturised skin.
 It incorporates the following product description: